Common land: Origins

 On most commons, rights of pasture and pannage for each commoner are tightly defined by number and type of animal, and by the time of year when certain rights could be exercised.
 For example, the occupier of a particular cottage might be allowed to graze fifteen cattle, four horses, ponies or donkeys, and fifty geese, whilst the numbers allowed for their neighbours would probably be different.
 On some commons (such as the New Forest and adjoining commons), the rights are not limited by numbers, and instead a marking fee is paid each year for each animal turned out.
 However, if excessive use was made of the common, for example, in overgrazing, a common would be stinted, that is, a limit would be put on the number of animals each commoner was allowed to graze.
 These regulations were responsive to demographic and economic pressure.
 Thus rather than let a common become degraded, access was restricted even further.

 The lord of the manor must only exercise his rights so far as to leave a "sufficiency" of resource for commoners.
 This was at issue in 1889 when the lord of the manor and owner of Banstead Downs and Heath, a Mr Hartopp, excavated gravel and threatened to reduce the available pasture.
-The meaning of sufficiency was challenged in court, expert witnesses stated that the grazing capacity was 1,200 animals, the commoners rights totaled 1,440 animals, and 600 animals were normally turned out.
+The meaning of sufficiency was challenged in court, expert witnesses stated that the grazing capacity was 1,200 animals, the commoners rights totalled 1,440 animals, and 600 animals were normally turned out.
 It was decided sufficiency was whether enough grazing would be available for all the animals that could be turned out.
 The judgment was that "The Lord is bound to leave pasture enough to satisfy the commoners rights whether such rights are to be exercised or not".
 Commoners also have the right to "peaceful enjoyment" of their rights, so that they cannot be hindered by the lord of the manor.
 This was first proposed in 1500 and became case law in 1827.